How A Difficult Loss Inspired Irina Chadsey To Trust Her Gut

 That mentality led her to “The Apprentice: ONE Championship Edition,” where she is one of 16 candidates on the reality TV show who are competing for a one-year, US$250,000 contract to work directly under ONE CEO and Chairman Chatri Sityodtong.

-Before the first episode premieres in March, Chadsey opens up about her strict upbringing in Russia, the lesson that changed her life, and what she hopes to accomplish in front of a global audience.
+Before the Netflix premiere, Chadsey opens up about her strict upbringing in Russia, the lesson that changed her life, and what she hopes to accomplish in front of a global audience.

 Striving For Perfection